The Rolling Stones

 Early Rolling Stones songs hewed toward the blues and early rock & roll style the band so adored, with "Come On," "Not Fade Away" and "I Wanna Be Your Man"—the latter a song written by John Lennon and Paul McCartney—charting well in the U.K. Make no mistake, however: The band were positioned in opposition to the Beatles, a savvy bit of marketing that helped the Stones get a troublemaking reputation which lingered as a promotional boon.

-In 1964, two covers ("Little Red Rooster," "It's All Over Now") hit No. 1 in the U.K. Yet when 1965's easygoing, jangly "The Last Time" hit the top of the U.K. charts (and the U.S. top 10), it was far more notable: It was the first single penned by Jagger and Richards, whose songwriting and producing partnership—sometimes under their own name, at other times under the moniker the Glimmer Twins—would produce dozens of hits in the coming months and years.
+In 1964, two covers ("Little Red Rooster" and "It's All Over Now") hit No. 1 in the U.K. Yet when 1965's easygoing, jangly "The Last Time" hit the top of the U.K. charts (and the U.S. top 10), it was far more notable: it was the first single penned by Jagger and Richards, whose songwriting and producing partnership—sometimes under their own name, at other times under the moniker the Glimmer Twins—would produce dozens of hits in the coming months and years.

 The pair's stomping, frustrated rebel tantrum "(I Can't Get No) Satisfaction" and authority-flouting "Get Off My Cloud" both arrived in 1965 and become worldwide No. 1 hits; the sitar-aided ode to desolation, "Paint It, Black," topped the charts in 1966.
 The latter song appeared on that year's Aftermath LP, which featured all original music and unique flourishes—such as Jones' marimba on "Under My Thumb."